madskjeldgaard/portedplugins/README.md

 - [Jatin Chowdhury](https://https://ccrma.stanford.edu/~jatin/)

-A massive thank you to them for sharing their knowledge and ideas and making new sounds possible!
+A massive thank you to them and everyone who contributed to the sub projects this relies on for sharing knowledge and ideas and making new sounds possible!

 You can find more information about sources of information and code in the help files for the plugins.